We recognise that climate change is one of the biggest issues facing society.

 Pensions & investments

-We aim to offer customers sustainable investment choices and challenge companies we invest in to behave more sustainably and responsibly.
+Offer customers sustainable investment choices and challenge companies we invest in to behave sustainably and responsibly.

 Be a leading UK provider of low emission/green vehicle fleets.

 Provide insurance to improve the resilience of customers’ lives against extreme weather caused by climate change.

 We are taking action through an accelerated target to reduce our financed carbon emissions and further our purpose of Helping Britain Prosper.

 We have set a target of achieving net zero carbon operations by 2030: reducing our own environmental footprint and collaborating with suppliers to ensure our consumption of resources, goods and services is sustainable.